Get

 While it’s not always in our control, nobody wants to buy a new puppy only to deal with health problem after health problem.
 Bloat is a very serious condition that can be life-threatening, and while any dog can get it, some breeds are more prone than others.

-You need to know when to remain extra vigilant, which is why we took the time to highlight 10 dog breeds that are the most likely to develop bloat.
+You need to know when to remain extra vigilant, which is why we took the time to highlight 10 dog breeds that are prone to bloat.

 Bloat, also called gastric dilatation, is a condition where a dog’s stomach fills with food, gas, or fluid.
 It can be very uncomfortable until the pressure is released.
 Sometimes it can develop further into gastric dilatation-volvulus (GDV) where the bloated stomach twists around itself, potentially cutting off blood supply to the organ.
 Both conditions can develop without any warning signs and are always considered an emergency.